FAIR-Unipd/ASCHOPLEX/README.md

 ## Input Data: Structure and Characteristics

 Data must be in Nifti format (.nii, .nii.gz).
 Data must be untouched: no preprocessing (e.g. brain extraction, intensity correction) is needed.
-Images should not be flipped.

 Input data must be structured as follows:

     DATASET